 A road crash, a destructive fire and sudden a heart attack: The story of a 'long, hard year' for a long-distance lorry driver from Scotland

-- As he was regularly on the road for months at a time, the majority of Philippe's belongings were in his lorry at the time
+- The majority of Philippe's belongings were in his lorry at the time

 A Long, Hard Year